sipb/homeworld/docs/cluster-configuration.md

    This should be a subnet like `cidr-pods`, but can be smaller, because you will generally have many fewer services than pods.
 These are allocated to services across the cluster as needed.

+ * `external-ranges`: the list of publicly-addressible subnets that IP addresses for LoadBalancer services should be allocated out of.

+   These may overlap with `cidr-nodes`.

  * `service-api`: the service IP address for the Kubernetes apiserver within the cluster.